 We maintain the Stock Plan for the benefit of our officers, directors and employees.
-Under the Stock Plan, we award to certain of our employees: (1) stock options to purchase Marriott Vacations Worldwide common stock ("Stock Option Program"); (2) SARs for Marriott Vacations Worldwide common stock ("SAR Program"); and (3) RSUs of Marriott Vacations Worldwide common stock.
-In addition, pursuant to the Separation and Distribution Agreement, we agreed to issue awards under the Stock Plan to certain current and former directors, officers, and employees of Marriott International who held awards under the Marriott International Stock Plan relating to Marriott International common stock at November 10, 2011, the record date for the Spin-Off.
+Under the Stock Plan, we award to certain of our employees: (1) RSUs of our common stock, (2) SARs for our common stock and (3) stock options to purchase our common stock.
 A total of 6 million shares are authorized for issuance under the Stock Plan.
-As of January 1, 2016, approximately 1.8 million shares were available for grants under the Stock Plan.
+As of December 30, 2016, approximately 1.5 million shares were available for grants under the Stock Plan.